JustinHolmesMusic/justinholmes.com/README.md

 `npm run devserver`

 This will start a local server at localhost:8080 and watch for changes to build.
+(Note: the server is started with --no-client-overlay in a lame attempt to work around this: https://github.com/WalletConnect/walletconnect-docs/issues/762)

 To build for production: